Plexxi/plexxi-debnet/README.md

 ##Overview

+###PROJECT FORK
+This is a fork of the trepasi-debnet project at https://github.com/rtib/tib-debnet.

 This module constructs the ```/etc/network/interfaces``` file on Debian based Linux distributions and enables an easy configuration of sophisticated network setups, such as bridges and bonding configurations.